openbmc/docs/kernel-development.md

 Another exception to the upstream first rule is where patches are modifying files that are not upstream.
 This currently includes the aspeed board file `arch/arm/mach-aspeed/aspeed.c`, and the device tree source files `dts`.
 The board file should go away when we get drivers written for all of the functionaltiy; for now it contains some hacks relating to LPC and early init.

+If you find yourself adding to `arch/arm/mach-aspeed/aspeed.c`, first send an email to the OpenBMC list to get the opinion of the kernel developers.
+Patches to `aspeed.c` will be treated with some prejudice.

 ## Getting existing code in the tree

 The OpenBMC kernel is currently based on the 4.7 series.
-If there is upstream code you would like backported, send it to hte list.
+If there is upstream code you would like backported, send it to the list.
 Be sure to include the upstream commit SHA in the commit message.

 ## Testing